sofiacovarrubias/fritz-classification/README.md

 Once you select the correct spectrum, the code will generate a TNS report, which will be submitted to TNS through the API.
 The script might indicate that the source has already been classified and submitted to TNS by a different group.
 You can check whether the classification is the same, but regardless we want to send our own reports with our own classification analyses to TNS.
 The code will print out the report as a dictionary, check to make sure that things look correct.
 If the Fritz classification has no corresponding classification on TNS or there is no redshift available in Fritz, it will return an error in the API response.
 Do not worry, and move on to the next source.
 If the submission was successful, it will print a 200 success message in green.
 The "Uploaded to TNS" comment will then be posted on the source's Fritz page, and the code will move on to the next source.

 After completing all in the list, the script will indicate that the submission process is complete.

-## Plans

-- [x] Include additional classification techniques using photometry.
-- [x] Additional accuracy with Zooniverse
-- [ ] ~~Include RCF checking through the API and with photometry curves.
-(This is being looked into but may be challenging as it takes significantly longer to do it through API.)~~ This is not really practical as it is too time-inefficient and requires too much user input anyway.
-- [ ] ~~Assigning SEDM follow-ups for noisy data or as addition with RCF checking.~~
-- [ ] Incorporating the Fritz API TNS reporting capabilities.

 ## Changelog